nking1232/msoy/README.md

 Good luck!

+## Thoughts and Notes and Suggestions(Mostly theory or what I know from working with it.)
+I've had the best luck building this project under Ubuntu 14.04 but it should work fine under Lubuntu 14.04.
+Postgresql caused me quite a bit of grief while trying to set up a working server under a slax based build so beware of that.

+You've probably noticed that some of the folders share the same names as some files in the root directory of a linux instalation.
+This appears to be the default setup that Whirled/msoy ran under in a production environment.

+Another thing to not is that the .in files in the etc folder are templates used by the build process to automatically dispatch to the production build.

+You will need an external web server for use as a media server when running a test build I do not know if this is the same in a production build.

+Somewhere in the configuration files you can specify the flex_sdk dir but for the life of me I cannot recall where I saw it(If I find it later i'll change this).

 ## Building

 The code is built with the [Ant] build tool.
 The main build target is `distall`, invoked like so: